 shamans, sages, seers & scholars

 If you would like to dive deeper into the many rivulets and streams of shamanic consciousness, please feel free to peruse the links below.
 There are a great many teachers of shamanic practice, and my heart hope is that you find a teacher or many teachers whose paths resonate with you, and whose integrity is in alignment with your own.
 More resources will be added soon, so please check back in!
-Sometimes, not always, I use affiliate links as an additional source of income to support the work that I do, it is at no extra cost to you.
+Sometimes, not always, I use affiliate links as an additional source of income at no extra cost to you.
 For more information, please see my affiliate disclaimer.
 Thank you for your support.

 A distinguished anthropologist–who is also an initiated shaman–reveals the long-hidden female roots of the world’s oldest form of religion and medicine.
 Shamanism was not only humankind’s first spiritual and healing practice, it was originally the domain of women.
 Reinterpreting generations of scholarship, Tedlock–herself an expert in dreamwork, divination, and healing–explains how and why the role of women in shamanism was misinterpreted and suppressed, and offers a dazzling array of evidence, from prehistoric African rock art to modern Mongolian ceremonies, for women’s shamanic powers.